on orders over $45*

 The main point of difference is the trapeze style bridge which requires changing strings 1 or 2 strings at a time to save the assembly falling out of position, which in turn requires the intonation is reconfigured.

 The majority of these type guitar’s are seen with a nice sunburst (tobacco burst) finish.
-If you are wanting a similar look, please take a look at this article.
+If you are wanting a similar look, please take a look at our "How to Apply a Sunburst Guitar Finish" guide.

 In my experience, this semi-hollow body kit has been an extremely popular guitar, thanks largely to its striking appearance and overall suitability to almost all styles of music.